UC Santa Cruz Genomics Institute: Research

 The stated mission of the UC Santa Cruz Genomics Institute is to openly share genomic data and speed its incorporation into health and conservation efforts.
 Its research is focused on three broad areas: 1) developing and improving tools for DNA and RNA sequencing and for securely sharing large quantities of genomic data 2) using genomic data to improve human health, and 3) collecting and sequencing genomic data that can be used for environmental conservation.

 Affiliates of the Genomics Institute have played significant roles in large-scale consortium sequencing projects like GENCODE, the Vertebrate Genome Project, Pan-Cancer Initiative, Human Cell Atlas, and the Human Genome Reference Program to create a more complete and diverse reference genome.
 One of the institute's Associate Directors, Karen Miga, recently co-led the Telomere to Telomere consortium that finally completed a full, gapless sequence of the human genome.

 Several of the Institute's major initiatives focus on disease and pathogen research.
 These include Treehouse Childhood Cancer Initiative, the UCSC Center for Live Cell Genomics, the BRCA Exchange for breast cancer, and a pathogen genomics team that has provided tools used by the CDC and other health organizations to track the mutations and spread of the COVID-19 virus.

 The Genomics Institute is also a partner of the CALeDNA program to document and sequence biodiversity in California and hosts a number of related projects in conservation genomics.

-Government and private sponsors for the Genomics Institute include the National Institute of Health, the National Science Foundation, the California Department of Public Health, St. Baldrick's Foundation, Simons Foundation, Keck Foundation, Howard Hughes Medical Institute, Schmidt Futures, and the Chan Zuckerburg Initiative, among others.
+Government and private sponsors for the Genomics Institute include the National Institute of Health, the National Science Foundation, the California Department of Public Health, St. Baldrick's Foundation, Simons Foundation, Keck Foundation, Howard Hughes Medical Institute, Schmidt Futures, and the Chan Zuckerberg Initiative, among others.
 It frequently engages in collaborations with industry partners, some of which have included Google Health and Amazon Web Services.

 Training Programs and Outreach

 The Genomics Institute at UC Santa Cruz organizes a number of programs to train young researchers in coding and bioinformatics, including its short, intensive courses for community college students, summer coding program for incoming students, a Research Mentoring and Internship Program to train undergraduates in genomic science, and a Treehouse Undergraduate Bioinformatics Intensive program that introduces students to using bioinformatics in cancer research.
 It also collaborates with high school classrooms to bring remote experimentation to classrooms that are not normally equipped for such experimentation.

+The Graduate Program in Genome Sciences combines rigorous training in the disciplines that are fundamental to genome science, including computer science, molecular biology and genetics, and statistics, with hands-on technical training for students.